How many btu to heat 1000 sq ft? How many square feet will 30,000 BTU heat? You can get more accurate answers thourgh our BTU heating calculator.

-The generally accepted BTU per square foot heating rule of thumb ranges from 30 BTU per square foot to 60 BTU per square foot.
+The generally accepted BTU per square foot heating rule of thumb ranges from 30 BTU to 60 BTU per square foot.
 That’s a wide difference, essential one furnace being twice as large as the other, so the size factors are discussed to help you narrow down the right BTUs needed for your home.

 - Zones 1 & 2 (hot): 30-35 Btu/sq. ft.